Colorado River Timeline

 Minute 242

-Minute 242 of the U.S.-Mexico International Boundary and Water Commission set a salinity standard that helped reduce the salinity of water the U.S. delivered to Mexico at Morelos Dam in Baja, California.
+Minute 242 of the U.S.-Mexico International Boundary and Water Commission set a salinity requirement that reduced the salinity of water the U.S. delivers to Mexico.

 • 1974